-Received this writ on, 2 20 , at o'clock.

-Executed the within summons in Lewis County thi is day of ,

-20, at o'clock,

-defendant, Carl Day, in person.

-JOHN CARR

-Deputy Sheriff

-r in writing.
-If oral the substance of them must be entered by the iled by him and a reference to them noted in his docket.
-The usual

-a plain and direct statement of the facts constituting the cause of

-action.

-2. The answer by the defendant, which should be a constituting a defense or a counterclaim. denial of the complaint or some part thereof, or statement of facts

-The following are forms for these pleadings:

-Amos Ball, Plaintiff, : Before Job Pace,

-, , : a Magistrate for

-VS. : Lewis County, The American

-: Legion Mountaineer

-Carl Day, Defendant : Boys State.

-CC OMPLAINT

-debted to him in the sum of Two Hundred Fifty Dollars (\$250.00),

-, 20, on account of goods sold and delivered

-which the plaintiff claims judgment for said amount with interest

-Amos Ball, Plaintiff

-Caption.
-Same as in complaint. ,

-ANSWER

-The defendant for answer says that he does not owe the e amount claimed by the plaintiff because on the day ered to the plaintiff in payment one Ford automobile and plaintiff

-Carl Day, Defendant

-manner following: "on the day of sold and delivered to the latter thirty-three (33) sheep ninety-seven dollars (\$297.00) which sum the plaintiff own to and including the word "because" and then continue in the, 20, defendant, at the request of plaintiff, p at nine dollars (\$9.00) each, amounting in all to two hundred f owes to the defendant, with interest from the day as a counterclaim to the claim of the plaintiff, wherefore, defendant

-SES IN CASES BEFORE MAGISTRATE

-I ne attendance of a witness in any case, civil or crim ninal, may be compelled by having the magistrate issue a subpoena,

-and having the subpoena served on the witness by an officer authorized by law to make service, or by any other person.
-The subpoena may be in form or effect as follows:
+Received this writ on , 20, at o'clock.
+Executed the within summons in Lev , 20, at o'clock. wis County this day of,, by delivering a copy thereof to the 20, at o'clock, by delivering a copy thereof to the defendant, Carl Day, in person.
+JOHN CARR Deputy Sheriff may be oral or in writing.
+If oral the substance of them must be entered by the ey should be filed by him and a reference to them noted in his docket.
+The usual 1.
+The complaint by the plaintiff, whaction. ich should be a plain and direct statement of the facts constituting the cause of 2.
+The answer by the defendant, which constituting a defense or a counterclaim. ch should be a denial of the complaint or some part thereof, or statement of facts The following are forms for these pla eadings: Amos Ball, Plaintiff, : Before Job Pace, : a Magistrate for vs. : Lewis County, The American : Legion Mountaineer Carl Day, Defendant : Boys State.
+COMPLAINT defendant is indebted to him in the sum of Two Hundred Fifty Dollars (\$250.00), day of, 20, on account of goods sold and delivered by plaintiff to the said defendant, and at h and costs. is request, for which the plaintiff claims judgment for said amount with interest Amos Ball, Plaintiff Caption.
+Same as in complaint.
+ANSWER es not owe the amount claimed by the plaintiff because on the day efendant tendered to the plaintiff in payment one Ford automobile and plaintiff account; wherefore, defendant claims judgment accordingly.
+Carl Day, Defendant manner following: "on the sold and delivered to the latter thirty-th ninety-seven dollars (\$297.00) which sur above form down to and including the word "because" and then continue in the day of, 20, defendant, at the request of plaintiff, ree (33) sheep at nine dollars (\$9.00) each, amounting in all to two hundred m the plaintiff owes to the defendant, with interest from the day and constitutes a counterclaim to the claim of the plaintiff, wherefore, defendant ATTENDANCE (OF WITNESSES IN CASES BEFORE MAGISTRATE • se, civil or criminal, may be compelled by having the magistrate issue a subpoena, vitness by an officer authorized by law to make service, or by any other person. s follows: